-Protocol: Extension will be held in the parish/hall school gym after hours with distanced and assigned student desks, tables with sneeze guards, or designated floor space with a chair and personnel cli board.
-Each student will have their own supplies.
-The facility will be cleaned between uses.
-Parents will pick-up and drop-off at the regular front entrance; they will not be admitted into the space.
+Protocol: Extension will be held in several classrooms with distanced and assigned student desks.
+Each student will have their own supplies, and the space has its own set of restrooms.
+They will be the only population to use the space during the course of the day.
+The facility will be cleaned between shifts.
+Parents will pick-up and drop-off at the extended day entrance, they will not be admitted into the space.